Taking a boat down Inle Lake was something I wanted to do.

 Finally, at 4am, my friends and I dropped off at Aung Ban, where we waited for my friend’s relative to drive our rented car to us.
 It would be another hour’s drive to Nyaung Shwe.
 I was too tired to snap any photos, but it was really something to watch the sky gradually light up while my friend

 drove drifted confidently on the roads he knew since young.
-Once in a while, we’ll drive by a buffalo-drawn cart sharing the same road, or someone driving a tractor to begin his morning work.
+Once in a while, we’ll drive past a buffalo-drawn cart sharing the same road, or someone driving a tractor to begin his morning work.
 The Burmese countryside looks really beautiful.

 When we reached La Maison Birmane Hotel at dawn, the hotel staff appeared magically and bless his heart, we got to check into our lovely rooms.
 My Burmese friend drove out to visit his relatives, while my Singaporean friend and I took our time to unwind.
 I was planning on washing up and taking a short nap, when our friend sent us a text message.
 His relative had rented a boat for us and we had to leave soon for our boat-ride, before the rain arrives.

 So much for taking a rest!
 Desperate to hide my fatigued face, I quickly slapped on some face powder and put my cap on.
 Here we go for my highly anticipated boat-ride down Inle Lake – the reason I made all my travel companions come here for.